-It carried a freight haul of hazardous materials in May 2001, just four months prior to the 9/11 disaster in the World Trade Center in New York City that stopped with whole world.
+The train carried a freight haul of hazardous materials in May 2001, just four months prior to the 9/11 disaster in the World Trade Center in New York City that stopped with whole world.
 Back in May, though, we thought Ohio was going to blow up!

 Crazy Eights traveled on its own at up to 47 mph for almost 2 hours from near Toledo to 55 miles northwest of Columbus, not far from Kenton.
 It carried a chemically hazardous load in two cars.
 It was stopped by the efforts of three train men and that story became Unstoppable, the movie.

 The Crazy Eights Incident